jazzband/django-nose/README.rst

 1. Subclass ``django_nose.FastFixtureTestCase`` instead of
    ``django.test.TestCase``.
 (I like to import it ``as TestCase`` in my project's ``tests/__init__.py`` and then import it from there into my actual tests.
-Then it's easy to sub the base class in an out.)
+Then it's easy to sub the base class in and out.)
 2. Activate the plugin by passing the ``--with-fixture-bundling`` option to ``./manage.py test``.

 How Fixture Bundling Works